 Subject Area Knowledge Skills

-Should be able to describe: Should be able to:
+, Should be able to describe: Should be able to:

 Anti-doping and effect of Historical context of Use Global Drug Reference

 medication and prohibited substance use in Online (DRO) and Informed

 supplementation on sports sport and development of sport websites to assist in

 performance national and international assessment of risk and

-Anti-Doping strategies. advice on medication and supplement use to
+Anti-Doping strategies. advice on medication and

+supplement use to

 Development and details of individuals in different

 the World Anti-Doping sports - both in and out of

-Agency (WADA) prohibited list. competition.
+Agency (WADA) prohibited competition.

+list.

 Identify when and how to

 How to carry out an apply for a Therapeutic Use

 assessment of the risk of Exemption (TUE) and

 medication use, both in and specific requirements

 out of competition, in order including Hay Fever,

 to correctly identify Asthma, Attention Deficit

 prohibited use.
 Hyperactivity Disorder

 (ADHD), Adrenaline auto-

 Clean sport values and how injectors, Diabetes and

 support staff and athletes Glucocorticoids.

 can raise concern and

 protect clean sport.
 Provide team based

 educational support related

 Different types of Anti- to Anti-Doping and

 Doping Rule Violations supplement use.

 (ADRVs) and their potential

 consequences.
 Advise and support an

-individual athlete on aspects
+Current III/ Anti Dening individual athlete on aspects

 Current UK Anti-Doping of anti-doping and

-education strategy and supplement use.
+education strategy and courses for athletes and supplement use.

-courses for athletes and
+Support an athlete through

 support staff.
 Support an athlete through the Anti-Doping testing,

 Principles of assessing need, doping control process and

 assessing risk and assessing follow up in the event of an

 consequence related to ADRV.

-supplement use.
+supplement use. ,

+Sapplement doc.
+Identify and advise an

+athlete on potential

+annote on potential